Florence Kenyon Hayden Rector

 Florence Kenyon Hayden Rector (1882–1973) is known as the first licensed female architect in the state of Ohio, entering Ohio State University in 1901.
 She was also the only female architect practicing in central Ohio between 1900 and 1930.
-She never completed her degree but finished at least two years, still becoming a successful architect.
-She was born in 1882 in St. Louis, and died on May 19, 1973, in Columbus.
+She was also active in the women's suffrage movement.

+Early life and education

+Florence Kenyon Hayden was born on August 22, 1881 in St. Louis, Missouri to Kate Bemis Hayden and Horace Hayden.
+When Florence was one years old her father died and she moved with her mother and sister to Columbus, Ohio.
+The family lived in a Queen Anne-style house at 870 Franklin Ave, graduating from East High School.

+In 1901, Rector enrolled in Ohio State University's School of Architecture, shortly leaving in 1903.
+While she was at the university, she studied under university architect Joseph Bradford.
 Even without her degree Rector was employed teaching architecture at Ohio State from 1905 to 1907.

+Career

+After leaving the Ohio State University, Rector began her architecture firm under the name Kenyon Hayden and later after marriage Kenyon Hayden Rector, rarely using her first name professionally.

+As an architect, Rector did not think good architecture was expensive, rather it was marked by "sincerity and truth, character frankness and decisiveness, simplicity and thoughtfulness" in its craftsmanship.
+Her residences were known to be well-integrated with a site where she would also design the surrounding gardens.

 Oxley Hall

-Her first design was of the first women's dormitory on the campus, and it was completed in 1908.
-It is called Oxley Hall and is a three-story building constructed of brick and features an octagonal tower.
+Her first major commission was of Oxley Hall, the first women's dormitory on the campus, and it was completed in 1908.
+Architect Joseph Bradford, whom she had studied under at OSU, recommended her work to the Board of Trustees.
+Despite having the experience, the Board insisted Rector work with male architect Wilbur T. Mills, most notable for his work on the Columbus Main Library.
+However, the relationship went sour and Rector did most of the work on the project, and is generally acknowledged as the principal architect.

+The three-story building is constructed of brick and features an octagonal tower.
 It was built in the English Renaissance style with a Spanish tile roof, brick exterior and limestone trim.
 The cost of the original structure is listed as $66,490.85.

-Rector had studied with then-Ohio State University architect Joseph Bradford.
-Her work was so good that Bradford suggested her to the board of trustees as the architect for the first women’s dorm on campus.
-She was 25 years old.
-She got the job, although the trustees assigned her a male partner, Wilbur T. Mills.

-In a 1970 Columbus Dispatch interview, Rector said that she became fed up with Mills, locked him out of the office, and submitted her final plans for approval within the month.
-So what we see today is Florence Kenyon Hayden Rector’s vision, although both she and Mills are listed as the official architectural team.
+The dormatory housed 60 women, barely putting a dent in the greater need for women housing.

 Residents moved into the building in September 1908 and took a vote on what to name their new home.
 The board of trustees accepted their recommendation, and on November 20, 1908, officially named the building for university president William Oxley Thompson's mother (her maiden name, which is where he got his middle name).

 The building served as a dormitory until 1967, when it was decided that it was unsuitable as a residence hall and was leased to the University Research Foundation.
 The building was remodeled in 1989, and in 1991 the Department of International Affairs moved in, where it remains to this day.